Jsfain/AVR-IO/README.md

 1) SPI.C / SPI.H : Source/header for interacting with the SPI port of an AVR microcontroller.
 2) USART.C / USART.H : Source/header for interacting with USART port of an AVR microcontroller.
 3) PRINTS.C / PRINTS.H : Source/header for printing integers (decimal, hex, binary) and strings to screen via an AVR microcontrollers USART.
+4) ADC.C / ADC.H : Source/header for the analog to digital converter of an AVR microcontroller.

 ## Technology Details